Universal Entanglement Revival of Topological Origin: Results

-In Fig.~\ref{Fig:universalrevival}, we have seen that the entanglement revival in the deep topological phase ($g_1/g_2\ll 1$) is universal, having a dynamical profile independent of system size.
-However, as the ratio $g_1/g_2$ increases to unity (i.e., the phase boundary of the topological phase is approached), the evolution of entanglement shows significant variations at small system sizes.
+In Fig.~\ref{Fig:universalrevival}, we have seen that the entanglement revival deep in the topological phase ($g_1/g_2\ll 1$) is universal, having a dynamical profile independent of system size.
+On the other hand, as the boundary between the topological and trivial phases is approached ($g_1/g_2\to 1$), the evolution of entanglement shows significant variations especially for smaller systems.
 When $g_1/g_2=0.9$, for example, the dynamical profile for $L=3$ is distinct from the profiles of larger systems ($L=19, 1001$), as shown in the inset of Fig.~\ref{Fig:certainlength}.
-We find that the dynamical profiles remain universal as long as the system size is sufficiently large compared to a certain length scale, directly related to the localization length of the zero-energy edge mode.
+We find that the dynamical profiles remain universal as long as the system size is sufficiently large compared with a certain length scale, directly related to the localization length $\xi$ of the zero-energy edge mode; see Eq.~\eqref{Paper::eq:locLength}.
 In the following, we examine this crossover scale in detail.

-We define two length scales concerning the entanglement revival dynamics: The \emph{crossover length} $L_c$ is defined as the minimum system size which, at a given ratio $g_1/g_2$, achieves a universal time dependence.
-In other words, the dynamical profiles of systems larger than $L_c$ are all universal (within a certain numerical tolerance $\epsilon$).
+We define two length scales concerning the entanglement revival dynamics: The \emph{crossover length} $L_\mathrm{cr}$ is defined as the minimum system size which, at a given ratio $g_1/g_2$, achieves a universal time dependence.
+In other words, the dynamical profiles of systems larger than $L_\mathrm{cr}$ are all universal (within a certain numerical tolerance $\epsilon$).
 More specifically, let $\mathcal{E}_L(t)$ be the logarithmic negativity for a system of length $L$.
-Then, choosing a sufficiently large $T$, at which the entanglement has reached its asymptotic value, we require that for all $L\geq L_c$
+Then, choosing a sufficiently large time $T$, at which the entanglement has reached its asymptotic value, we require that for all $L\geq L_\mathrm{cr}$

-Numerically, we approximate the $L\to \infty$ limit by taking $L=1001$.
+Numerically, we approximate the $L\to \infty$ limit $\calE_\infty$ by taking $L=1001$.
 We also choose $T=20$ and $\epsilon=0.05$.
-Figure~\ref{Fig:certainlength} plots the crossover length $L_c$ (blue empty circles) as a function of $g_1/g_2$.
-It is important to note that $L_c$ closely resembles the localization length $\xi$ of the edge mode (black solid line).
-For instance, when $g_1/g_2 = 0.9$, the crossover length matches the localization length $L_c\approx\xi\approx 19$.
+Figure~\ref{Fig:certainlength} plots the crossover length $L_\mathrm{cr}$ (blue empty circles) as a function of $g_1/g_2$.
+One can see that $L_\mathrm{cr}$ closely resembles the localization length $\xi$ of the edge mode (black solid line).
+For instance, when $g_1/g_2 = 0.9$, the crossover length matches the localization length $L_\mathrm{cr}\approx\xi\approx 19$.
 This value is highlighted by a horizontal dashed line in the main panel of Fig.~\ref{Fig:certainlength}.
-In the inset, we can see that the detailed entanglement profile with $L=19$ follows quite faithfully the universal dynamics at $L=1001$.
+In the inset, the detailed entanglement profile with $L=19$ follows quite faithfully the universal dynamics at $L=1001$.

 The second length scale we investigate is the \emph{effective length} $L_\mathrm{eff}$ of the system.
 To define $L_\mathrm{eff}$, we consider the reduced density matrix